Geographical Sciences (Physical Geography)Find a programme

 |Awards available||PhD, MSc by research|

-PhD: Three years full-time, or part-time equivalent
+PhD: Three years full-time or equivalent part-time (minimum period of study).

 |Location of programme||Clifton campus|